developmentseed/eoAPI/docs/src/intro.md

   <p align="center">Create a full Earth Observation API with Metadata, Raster and Vector services.</p>
 </p>

+## 🌍 eoAPI: An Open-Source Community Project

+`eoAPI` is proudly open-source and driven by a dedicated community of contributors.
+We believe in the power of open collaboration and welcome anyone to contribute, discuss, and grow this tool with us.
+Join the conversations on [GitHub Discussions](https://github.com/developmentseed/eoAPI/discussions) and make a difference in the Earth Observation realm.

+---

 ## **E**arth **O**bservation **API**

 `eoAPI` combines several *state-of-the-art* projects to create a full Earth Observation API.
 Each service can be used and deployed independently but `eoAPI` creates the interconnections between each service: